 A heavy-duty hydraulic crane sits mid-deck for lifting a 14’ hard-bottom inflatable and a 10’ sailing/rowing dinghy.

-All lower deck surfaces are heavy laid teak.
-The sun deck is non-skid Awlgrip.
+Lower deck surfaces are heavy laid teak.
+The teak on the sun deck forward was replaced with white non-skid Awlgrip in 2018.